hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 Yeah.
 By someone like [Michael Stonebraker](https://en.wikipedia.org/wiki/Michael_Stonebraker) (don't you dare to Google the name) or [Michael Widenius](https://en.wikipedia.org/wiki/Michael_Widenius) (really, are you going to Google this name as well?).
 How would it look like?

-Well, first of all, there would be no such amount of new terminology.
+Well, first of all, there would be no such amount of newborn bullshit terminology.

 1. "Bl*ckch*in Netw*rk" would've simply been a "Fault-tolerant full-replica
    database cluster with authenticated cluster commit log data structure"